BEAST-Fitting/beast/docs/install.rst

 ``$ ./run_beast.py -potf``

-If BEAST is running correctly there should be no errors and the output should be a plot which looks like this [insert plot here?]:
+[Optional]: If BEAST is running correctly there should be no errors and the output should be a plot which looks like this [insert plot here?]: